iot-dsa-v2/dslink-java-v2-jdbc/README.md

 **Actions**
 - Query - Run an SQL query.
+- Edit - Edit the parameters for the database. (fields left blank are not changed)
 - Disconnect - Disconnect from database and delete the ConnectionNode.

 **Values**
 - Connection Status - Displays the status of the connection.
 - DB Name - Display the name of the database node.
 - Driver - Driver used to connect to the database.
+- Last Fail Con - Timestamp when connection last failed
+- Last Success Con - Timestamp when connection was last sucessful
 - URL - URL of the database.
 - User Name - User name used for this connection.